DerHeimataerde/gw2-trailblazer/README.md

 ## Usage:
 NOTES:
-- Uses the pywin32 library to determine whether GW2 is in the foreground or background (to autopause the program).
+- Uses the pywin32 and pynput libraries.
 Because of this, running the program as administrator is necessary.
 - Requires A and D set to Turn and not Strafe
 - Is definitely against Anet TOS.
 Use at your own risk